go-continuous-fuzz/go-continuous-fuzz/docs/INSTALL.md

 ## Installation Instructions

-### Step 1: Install Go 1.23.9
+### Step 1: Install Go

 1. Visit the official Go download page: [Go Downloads](https://go.dev/dl).
-2. Download and install the appropriate version for your OS and hardware architecture.
+2. Download and install one of the stable versions for your OS and hardware architecture.

 ### Step 2: Add GOBIN Path to Your $PATH